-ATM Parameters Description The ATM settings allow the user to adjust ATM Quality of Service (QoS) or traffic parameters to suit specific traffic requirements.
+ATM Parameters Description Service Category The ATM settings allow the user to adjust ATM Quality of Service (QoS) or traffic parameters to suit specific traffic requirements.
 For applications or circumstances where packet loss or packet delay is a concern, ATM QoS can be adjusted to minimize problems.
 For most accounts, it will not be necessary to change these settings.
 Altering QoS settings can adversely affect performance of some commonly used Internet applications.
 If you plan to change QoS or traffic parameters, contact your ISP or network services provider for information on what types of adjustment are available or possible for your account.
 Your ISP may not support the class of service you want to use.
 To adjust ATM QoS parameters, select one of the Service Categories listed here and type in the PCR value in the entry field below.
-For the VBR service category, an additional parameter (SCR) must also be defined.
-Service Category UBR - Unspecified Bit Rate, this is the default category used for general-purpose Internet traffic where normal levels of packet loss and delay are acceptable.
+For the VBR service category, an additional parametre (SCR) must also be defined.
+UBR - Unspecified Bit Rate, this is the default category used for general-purpose Internet traffic where normal levels of packet loss and delay are acceptable.
 For some applications or for multiple connection accounts, it may be desirable to specify the PCR.
 CBR - Constant Bit Rate, usually used in circumstances where very low packet loss and very low Cell Delay Variable (CDV) are desirable.
 VBR-nt - Real-time Variable Bit Rate.
 This models bursty traffic with specified peak and sustainable rates.
 Please note that when VBR-rt is specified, both PCR and SCR are required (by ATM standards).
 VBR-nrt - Non-real-time Variable Bit Rate, usually used when network traffic is characterized by bursts of packets at variable intervals, and some moderate packet loss and delay is acceptable.
 This category is typically used for audio and video applications such as teleconferencing.
 The network must support QoS Class 2 to use VBR-nrt.
 PCR Peak Cell Rate - The PCR is inversely related to the time interval between ATM cells.
 It is specified for all three service categories (UBR, CBR and VBR) in Kbps.
 SCR Sustainable Cell Rate - The SCR is defined for the VBR service category.
 This is the rate that can be sustained for "bursty", on-off traffic sources.
 It is a function of Maximum Burst Size (MBS) and the time interval (between cells).
+CDVT Cell Delay Variation Tolerance - CDVT is a measure of the cell clumping phenomenon by which cells are delayed in the network and are clumped together and arrive at a system at a faster rate than negotiated.
+Increasing the CDVT creates greater bucket depth.
+MBS Maximum Burst Size - The MBS is the maximum number of bytes that can be sent continuously from the source to the destination dropping any packets.
+Some ATM providers set the MBS and CDVT very low and adjust up if problems occur.